CitizensFoundation/policy-synth/agents/docs/src/connectors/notifications/discordConnector.md

-# PsBaseDiscordAgent
+# PsBaseDiscordConnector

-The `PsBaseDiscordAgent` class is a connector for integrating a Discord bot with the PolicySynth platform.
+The `PsBaseDiscordConnector` class is a connector for integrating a Discord bot with the PolicySynth platform.
 It extends the `PsBaseNotificationsConnector` class and provides functionalities for handling Discord messages, sending notifications, and managing conversations.

 ## Properties